odrienn/odrienn/README.md

 and doing algorithmic exercises <br/>
 to be a professional developer

-:dart: 2023 goal: use Angular & Vue.js
+:dart: 2023 goal: learn Bootstrap, Angular & Vue.js

 ### Where you can find me:
 <a href="https://www.linkedin.com/in/odrienn/">